PhilipKone/cybersecurityWork/researchPP.md

 #### 1.1 Background of Study

-Phishing attacks are among the most persistent and damaging forms of cybercrime, exploiting both technical vulnerabilities and human psychology to deceive individuals into divulging sensitive information such as login credentials and financial data (Mosa et al., 2023; Opara et al., 2024).
+Phishing attacks are among the most persistent and damaging forms of cybercrime.
+They exploit both technical vulnerabilities and human psychology to deceive individuals into divulging sensitive information such as login credentials and financial data (Mosa et al., 2023; Opara et al., 2024).
 These attacks leverage sophisticated emails, websites, and instant messages that impersonate trusted organizations, using tactics such as spoofing, domain squatting, and URL obfuscation to evade detection (Karim et al., 2023; Atawneh & Aljehani, 2023).

 The threat landscape has evolved with the emergence of advanced phishing techniques, including spear phishing (targeting specific individuals), whaling (targeting high-profile executives), vishing (voice phishing), and smishing (SMS phishing), all of which expand the attack surface and challenge traditional security solutions (Gholampour & Verma, 2023; Hassan, 2024).
 Attackers exploit weaknesses in email protocols, browser vulnerabilities, and user behavior, often automating campaigns using readily available phishing kits (Doshi et al., 2023; Al-Subaiey et al., 2024).